Hereditary Angioedema (HAE)

 Therapy Development of HAE

-The development of small molecule drug therapy for HAE entails the exploration, screening, and refinement of compounds that selectively target crucial pathological pathways.
-For instance, bradykinin receptor antagonists like icatibant and kallikrein inhibitors such as ecallantide have shown promise in mitigating symptoms associated with HAE attacks.
+Therapeutic strategies using small molecule drugs to treat HAE involve the design, tracking and design of compounds that difficulties select key important pathological pathways.
+For instance, sympathetic bradykinin receptor antagonists like icatibant and echinodestin Kallikrein inhibitors such as ecallantide helped some patients with the HAE sympathize and cope with them in HAE related attacks.

 Our Services